armory/docs/content/en/armory-cdaas/setup/canary.md

 ## Add your metrics provider

-Borealis can run queries against metrics providers that you add.
+Armory CDaaS can run queries against metrics providers that you add.
 The results are examined as part of canary analysis steps in the deploy file.

 1. In the **Configuration UI**, go to [**Canary Analysis > Integrations**](https://console.cloud.armory.io/configuration/metric-source-integrations/).
 2. Select **New Integration.